-Someone can be responsible for gas and electric whilst someone else would have wi-fi and then all you would have to do is split the amount by the number of housemates and they would transfer the amount to that person.
+Someone can be responsible for gas and electricity whilst someone else would have wi-fi and then all you would have to do is split the amount by the number of housemates and they would transfer the amount to that person.
 With this method, it can get confusing as you are having to transfer a number of people different amounts, so it's easier to get a spreadsheet going.

 2. Bill splitting app

 There apps that will split your bills for you which are free!
 Splitwise; makes it possible to request payments from others and add comments and due dates.
 It also shows you who has paid and who hasn't, making it a lot easier to figure out who owes what.